Helike

 It was located in the regional unit of Achaea, northern Peloponnesos, two kilometres (12 stadia) from the Corinthian Gulf and near the city of Boura, which, like Helike, was a member of the Achaean League.
 Modern research attributes the catastrophe to an earthquake and accompanying tsunami which destroyed and submerged the city.

 The remains of Helike were rediscovered in 2001 buried in an ancient lagoon near the village of Rizomylos.
 In an effort to protect the site from destruction, the World Monuments Fund included Helike in its 2004 and 2006 List of 100 Most Endangered Sites.

+Recent excavations are revealing parts of the city through the Helike Project.

 History

 Map of area.
 Helike marked "Ελίκη".